UCMed expands COVID-19 capacity, eyes accreditation on PCR testing

 Since the start of the COVID-19 outbreak, UCMed has already catered to 796 patients in its designated emergency room for suspected, probable, and confirmed coronavirus disease patients.
 Of the number, 267 were admitted, where 63 tested positive.

-While it adopts standard protocols to protect COVID and non-COVID patients as well as their medical staff, UCMed says it continues to review its processes and protocols to address day to day challenges in the hospital operation./dbs
+While it adopts standard protocols to protect COVID and non-COVID patients as well as their medical staff, UCMed says it continues to review its processes and protocols to address day to day challenges in the hospital operation. /bmjo

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of Cebudailynews.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.